ThanosFisherman/MayI-Java/README.md

 ```

 ### Multiple Permissions
-Similarly to request **multiple permissions** at once you just need to call `Mayi` with a valid `AppCompatActivity` but this time use `withPermissions` method to specify more than one permissions.
+Similarly to request **multiple permissions** at once, you just need to call `Mayi` with a valid `Activity` but this time use `withPermissions` method to specify more than one permissions.
 Furthermore
 the lambda expressions from the example above could be replaced with method references like so:

 ```java